anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

    * - Network objects
      - Description
    * - `Ingress <https://kubernetes.io/docs/concepts/services-networking/ingress/>`__
      - Ingress is a collection of rules that allow inbound connections to reach the endpoints defined by a backend.
-An Ingress can be configured to give services externally reachable URLs, load balance traffic, terminate SSL, offer name based virtual hosting etc.
+       An Ingress can be configured to give services URLs that are reachable externally, load balance traffic, terminate SSL, offer name-based virtual hosting, and so on.
    * - `Service <https://kubernetes.io/docs/concepts/services-networking/service/>`__
-     - Service is a named abstraction of an application running on a set of pods consisting of a local port (for example 3306) that the proxy listens on, and the selector that determines which pods will answer requests sent through the proxy.
+     - A service is a named abstraction of an application that runs on a set of pods.
+The application consists of a local port (for example, 3306) on which the proxy listens, and a selector that determines which pods answer requests sent through the proxy.
    * - `EndpointSlices <https://kubernetes.io/docs/concepts/services-networking/endpoint-slices/>`__
-     - Endpoints and Endpointslices are a collection of objects that contain the ip address, v4 and v6, of the pods that represents a service.
+     - Endpoints and Endpointslices are a collection of objects that contain the IP addresses, (IPv4 and IPv6) of the pods that represent a service.
    * - `Network Policies <https://kubernetes.io/docs/concepts/services-networking/network-policies/>`__
-     - Network Policy defines which network traffic is allowed to ingress and egress from a set of pods.
+     - A Network Policy defines which network traffic is allowed to ingress and egress from a set of pods.

-There is no need to explicitly define internal load balancers, server pools, service monitors, firewalls and so on.
+There is no need to explicitly define internal load balancers, server pools, service monitors, firewalls, and so on.
-The Kubernetes semantics and relation between the different objects defined in the object manifests contains all the information needed.
+The Kubernetes semantics and the relationship between the different objects defined in the object manifests contains all the necessary information.

-Example: The manifests for service *my-service* and the *deployment* with the four load balanced pods of type *my-app*
+Example: The manifests for the my-service service and the deployment with the four load balanced pods of the *my-app* type.

 Service: